 The objective is to test immunity to repetitive fast voltage transients typically caused by switching of inductive loads, relay contact bounce, or other high-speed switching events on power or signal lines.
 Our test setup is equipped with cutting-edge single-phase and three-phase coupling/decoupling networks (CDNs) with a current rating of 32 A and transient generators capable of generating EFT pulses characterized by peak values up to 7-kV and durations down to nanoseconds with high repetition rates.

-This aims to evaluates the equipment’s ability to withstand high-energy transients, such as those caused by lightning strikes, switching of the power grid, or large inductive loads.
+This aims to evaluate the equipment’s ability to withstand high-energy transients, such as those caused by lightning strikes, switching of the power grid, or large inductive loads.
 Surges are applied in the form of 1.2/50 µs voltage waves and 10/700 µs current waves applicable on AC mains, DC supply lines, and signal interfaces.